sintraubuntuer/castle-of-elm-tribulations/README.md

 F to turn fog on and off

-M for map ( use with caution - algo is still being optimized - right now it takes 3 , 4 secs to render the map )
+M for map ( use with caution - algo is still being optimized - right now it takes around 3 secs to render the map )

 and H for Help"

+### Grid-3d
+I tried to use a 3d Grid , which makes the code cleaner and nicer ( and added a branch for that ) , instead of using a 2d-grid that gets replaced  when the player changes floors , but ended up deciding not to use it , because it makes the game run slower .
+Maybe someone can help in optimizing the code ... ( not sure if that's possible ) The branch is 3d-Grid-try-version

 ## Instructions to run